eluv-io/programming-challenges/README.md

 ### Programming Challenges

-This repo contains Programming Challenges for candidates applying ot engineering positions at Eluvio.
+This repo contains Programming Challenges for candidates applying to engineering positions at Eluvio.